Professor Leon Black

 I lead the Centre for Infrastructure Materials in Leeds, a part of UKCRIC.
 The Centre provides state of the art facilities for the characterisation of a huge suite of materials: from cement and concrete, through metals and polymers to new biocomposites.
 The laboratories are also fully equipped for undertaking accelerated ageing studies on this full range of materials.
 More recently, I lead the “Technical Challenges” research theme for the UKRI Interdisciplinary Circular Economy Centre for Mineral-Based Construction Materials.
 Here we are trying to move the construction industry from a linear build-use-demolish approach, to a circular build-use-reuse mindset.

-Aside from my research, I am Editor of Advances in Cement Research, and serve on the Editorial Board of Cement and Concrete Research.
+Aside from my research, I am Editor of Advances in Cement Research.

 My technical expertise includes the use of;